act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 in [text][] that is [included in the accessibility tree][] or included in the [accessible name][] or [accessible description][] of the test target.

-## Assumptions

-There are no assumptions.

-## Accessibility Support

-There are no accessibility support issues known.

 ## Background

 The list of applicable [semantic roles][semantic role] is derived by taking all the [ARIA 1.2][] roles that: